Tag Groups used in Events

 00:55

 Thank you.
 It sounds peculiar when it's said that way, you know.
-It just means that I've been writing poems all along, and that sometimes there's been some prose or something--film, prose, whatever it is--
+It just means that I've been writing poems all along, and that sometimes there's been some prose or something--film, prose, whatever it is--that spills into the poem, that feeds into the poems.

 01:20